Vickie Sawyer

 Victoria Burgess Sawyer (born c.
 1975) is a Republican member of the North Carolina Senate.
-She represents the Senate's 34th district which includes Iredell and Yadkin Counties.
-Sawyer was previously appointed to serve in the Senate for District 44 from August 2, 2018 to January 2019.
+She represents the Senate's 37th district which includes Iredell and Mecklenburg Counties.
+Sawyer was previously appointed to serve in the Senate for District 34.
+Prior to that, she served in Senate District 44 from August 2, 2018 to January 2019.

-Committees and Legislative Activity
+Committees and legislative activity

-Senator Sawyer currently serves as Chairman of the Senate Transportation Committee and as Co-Chairman of the Senate Transportation Appropriations Committee.
-She also serves on the Senate Finance, Commerce & Insurance, Education, and Budget Committees.
-Sawyer also serves on the Executive Committee for the National Council of Insurance Legislators (NCOIL).
-In June, 2019, she was appointed to serve as Chairwoman of NCOIL's Special Committee on Natural Disaster Recovery.
+Senator Sawyer currently serves as chairman of the Senate Transportation Committee and as co-chairman of the Senate Transportation Appropriations Committee.
+She also serves on the Senate Finance, Commerce & Insurance, Rules and Operations, and Appropriations/Base Budget Committees.
+Sawyer also serves on the executive committee for the National Council of Insurance Legislators (NCOIL).
+In June, 2019, she was appointed to serve as chairwoman of NCOIL's Special Committee on Natural Disaster Recovery.
+She also serves as vice chair of the NCOIL Property-Casualty Insurance Committee.

-Sawyer is actively involved in the following at the North Carolina General Assembly:
+Sawyer is involved in the following at the North Carolina General Assembly: